Thomaston (CDP), Maine

 Thomaston is a census-designated place (CDP) comprising the main village in the town of Thomaston in Knox County, Maine, United States.
 The population was 1,875 at the 2010 census, out of 2,781 in the town of Thomaston as a whole.

 Geography

-The Thomaston CDP is located at (44.078388, −69.18133) in the southern part of the town of Thomaston, on the north side of the Saint George River where it reaches tidewater.
+The Thomaston CDP is located in the southern part of the town of Thomaston, on the north side of the St. George River where it reaches tidewater.
 U.S. Route 1 comprises Main Street through the village, leading northeast (northbound) 4 mi to Rockland and northwest (southbound) 5 mi to Warren.
 Maine State Route 131 follows Route 1 along Main Street but leads northwest up Oyster River Road to the eastern part of Warren and south out High Street five miles to St. George.

 According to the United States Census Bureau, the Thomaston CDP has a total area of 5.6 sqkm, of which 5.5 sqkm are land and 0.1 sqkm, or 1.98%, are water.